Ghost Nebula

 The Ghost Nebula (designated Sh2-136, VdB 141) is a reflection nebula located in the constellation Cepheus.

 It lies near the cluster NGC 7023.
 Looking at the adjacent image, the nebula's name is easily understood.
-The Ghost Nebula is referred to as a globule (cataloged CB230) and over 2 light-years across.
-There are several stars embedded, whose emissions make the nebula shine in brownish colour.
+The Ghost Nebula is referred to as a globule (catalogued CB230) and over 2 light-years across.
+There are several stars embedded, whose reflected light make the nebula appear a yellowish-brown colour.

-The Ghost Nebula should not be confused with the Little Ghost Nebula (NGC 6369), the Ghost Head Nebula (NGC 2080) or the Ghost of Cassiopeia (IC 63).